-You are of course the best judge of your spending habits and 'returns'.
-But shrewd marketers can often gauge consumer behavior or predict likely reactions especially in the festive season when the 'pressure' on households to purchase can be enormous.
-It's hard to remain 'left out' for example, if your neighbors and relatives are on spending sprees on the back of 'discounts'.
+You are the best judge of your spending habits and returns.
+But shrewd marketers can often gauge consumer behaviour or predict likely reactions, especially in the festive season when the pressure on households to purchase can be enormous.
+It's hard to remain left out especially when your neighbours and relatives are on spending sprees availing exciting discounts.

-When you think about purchasing an asset that commands a higher price (example a bike) it is suggested to make an informed choice and not one based on impulse.
-Go for it only if you need it because a bike is a depreciating asset with a low resale value.
+When you think about purchasing an asset that commands a higher price (e.g., a bike), it is suggested to make an informed choice and not one based on impulse.
+Buy it only if you need it because a bike is a depreciating asset with a low resale value.

 Your first asset

-Your two wheeler is going to be your companion for quite a while.
+Your two wheeler is going to be your companion for some time.
 Choose a bike that will not eat up a major chunk of your salary.
 Purchasing a bike that is way beyond your budget just because it is available on a discount is not a wise decision.

 To EMI or not to EMI

-Monthly installments are perceived as a good option while purchasing a high-end bike.
-Think it through though, ask yourself, am I going to be able to pay continuous monthly installments for this high-value bike?
+Monthly instalments are perceived as a good option while purchasing a high-end bike.
+Think it through, ask yourself, am I going to be able to pay continuous monthly instalments for this high-value bike?